pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 ### Step 2 - Create a Python virtual environment and start it

-For Linux/Mac
+**Create a virtual environment on Windows**

+	python -m venv venv

+**Create a virtual environment on Linux or Mac**

 	python3 -m venv venv
-	source bin activate

-For Windows

-We assume that you already have installed git-bash.
-If so open a git-bash console and type the 2 following commands :
+    Depending on the python version you installed into your Mac you might have to type either

-	python -m venv venv
+    - python -m venv venv
-	venv/Scripts/activate

-**Remark :** you can run the code without having installing a python virtual environment.
-It will work as far you have all the required python modules
+    or maybe

+    - python3 -m venv venv    : python3 for python version 3.x

+    or maybe

+    - python3.9 -m venv venv  : if you use the 3.9 python version

+And then move to the next step : Activate the virtual environment.

+**Activate the virtual environment on Windows**

+	venv\Scripts\activate

+**Activate the virtual environment on Linux or Mac**

+	source venv/bin/activate

 ### Step 3 - clone the scripts into your laptop

-**you have a git client**
+**> If you have a git client**

 If you have a git client you can use the following command :

 	git clone https://github.com/pcardotatgit/Umbrella_Catch_The_Flag.git
 	cd umbrella_ctf_venv/

-**you DON'T have a git client**
+**> Or if you DON'T have a git client**

 You can download the zip package by clicking on the **clone** button on the top right of this git page.
 Click on **download.zip**.
 And then unzip the zip file into your working directory.